-If the location requires an alteration of an existing guide rail, due to the construction of a driveway or similar facility, the property owner is responsible for obtaining a permit from the Department and can place a guide rail off the highway right-of-way for the protection of personal property.
+If the location requires an alteration of an existing guide rail due to the construction of a driveway or similar facility, the property owner is responsible for obtaining a permit from the Department.
+Property owners can also place a guide rail off the highway right-of-way for the protection of personal property.